-If you need a companion dry food to save on costs, then Halo also makes the healthiest food for dogs, as far as dry foods go, which does not use any heavily processed meat meals, and they have grain-free varieties of those as well.
-Click here to read the reviews and browse the full ingredients list for this food.
+If you need a companion dry food to save on costs, then Halo also makes the healthiest dry food for dogs, which does not use any heavily processed meat meals, and they have grain-free varieties of those as well.
+Click here to read the reviews and browse the full ingredient list for this food.

 #4 Wysong Adult